PCAM-24: A Phase-Centric Action Model v2.0

 Abstract

 Ready to implement PCAM-24?
-See the YAML Data Standard for the engine-agnostic schema that defines combat actions, phase windows, and interaction resolution.
+See the YAML Data Standard for the engine-agnostic schema that defines actions, semantic overlays, and elasticity rules.

 1. Introduction